-The provost guides the strategic academic vision for the university and oversees all academic matters, including hiring new faculty, working with faculty to develop new programs and initiatives, and setting academic policy.
+The provost guides the strategic academic vision for the university and oversees all academic matters and initiatives, and setting policy.

 Azusa Pacific University’s interim provost, Stephen P. Johnson, DMA, enacts the mission of the university by holding the faculty in high esteem, elevating academic excellence, and ensuring the education of the whole student.

 “We are working collaboratively to position APU to lead nationally in educating a diverse population of scholars grounded in the Christian faith by equipping students, supporting faculty and staff, and nurturing a community of academic and professional partners that evidences a Christian perspective of truth and life.”